inveniosoftware/docs-invenio-rdm/docs/develop/getting-started/debugging.md

 You can add the `debugger` statement wherever you want to stop the execution of the application code.
 You can do that by following the next steps:

-- Add the statement in your code e.g.
+- Add the statement in your code e.g.,

 ```javascript
 function hello(name) {
   let phrase = `Hello, ${name}!`;